-The notes you regularly send in show how much you want your parents to be healthy, your spouses to be happy, and your kids to be safe.
+You want your parents to be healthy, your spouses to be happy, and your kids to be safe.

 You want to know the best way to help them understand, or what’s a good book that can show them the way.
 What can you do to help things get better for the one you love, you ask.